 We only need to sign for MacOS, so if we’re not on darwin (the internal name for macOS), we return and don’t run the notarization code.

 Speaking of user credentials.
-This is your Apple ID, but you need to generate an app-specific password to go along with it (so don’t use your regular password!)
+This is your Apple ID, but you need to generate a team id and an app-specific password to go along with it (so don’t use your regular password!)
 You can generate one at appleid.apple.com.

 4. Don’t sign your DMG